Michael Collins (Limerick politician)

 Michael J. Collins (1 November 1940 – 3 December 2022) was an Irish politician who served as a Teachta Dála (TD) for Limerick West from 1997 to 2007.
-He was a member of Fianna Fáil until 2002, when he became independent.
+He was a member of Fianna Fáil until 2002, when he became an Independent.

 Early life

 Michael Collins was born in Abbeyfeale, County Limerick, in 1940.
 He was the son of James Collins and a brother of Gerry Collins, both Fianna Fáil members of Dáil Éireann.

 Career

 Collins was involved in local politics for many years, serving as a member and chairman of the Limerick County Council.
 He was first elected to Dáil Éireann at the 1997 general election as a Fianna Fáil TD and held his seat until retiring at the 2007 general election citing health reasons.
 His nephew, Niall Collins was elected to succeed him, maintaining the family's continuous occupation of a seat in that constituency since the 1948 general election.
 His son, James Collins, is a Fianna Fáil councillor on Limerick City and County Council representing Limerick City West and served as Mayor of Limerick from 2018 to 2019.